 Indeed, there was a confusion between the actual brand logo and the mobile app icon (typography was different, resulting in two versions of the “Q” letter).
 It gave the impression of having two different entities and it wasn’t possible to display the Qobuz logo next to its icon, like most brands do.

 An updated version was submitted by an external Art Director and adopted in 2018.
 Although it is not perfect to my opinion (a vinyl record for a digital service?) it solved most of the issues related to brand identity.
-Since the design team was very small, I've been involved in most decisions regarding the branding of Qobuz and the global art direction.
+During these changes, I was involved in most of the decisions concerning Qobuz's brand image and overall artistic direction.

 But actually, the core of my mission was to redesign the different Qobuz apps (desktop, iOS & Android).
 To start, I decided to focus on the Album page, which is the central element of Qobuz (unlike other music services which may focus on playlists or artist radios).